procitec/pythonqt/gui_tests/README.md

 $ ./GuiTest test.py
 Auto test enabled by passing a file test.py
 ```
-You will see a message, that the content of the file is automatically passed to the interpreter.
+You will see a message that the content of the file is automatically passed to the interpreter.
 The output of the unittest is shown in the output window of the gui.

 Pay attention: Because the unittests makes intensive use of contexts, added objects, classes and class decorators